 Upper Skagit River Eagle Watching

-Be sure to stop at this eagle epicenter in Rockport for an insider guide to the North Cascades birdwatching.
+- Skagit River Bald Eagle Interpretive Center: Stop at this center in Rockport for an insider guide to winter birding.
 Friendly staff mark out the most up-to-date spots and offer guided walks with local naturalists.

-Tucked away from the highway, this park offers a more secluded winter birdwatching experience.
-Migrating bald eagles along with goldeneyes, resident belted kingfishers, downy, hairy and pileated woodpeckers are often spotted.
+- Raser State Park: Tucked away from the highway, Raser State Park offers a more secluded winter birdwatching experience.
+Migrating bald eagles along with goldeneyes, resident belted kingfishers, and woodpeckers are often spotted.
 This park has an ADA-accessible trail leading right to the riverbed.

 For more resources about winter birding in the Skagit Valley, visit the Skagit Valley tourism website or birdsofwinter.org.

-Not to be outdone by their southern neighbors, the town of Blaine near the Canadian border in Whatcom County is the epicenter of Northwest Washington’s coastal bird watching.
-Nearby Birch Bay and Drayton Harbor are prominent destinations on the Great Washington State Birding Trail and played a pivotal role in its creation.
+Not to be outdone by their southern neighbors, these small towns near the Canadian border are also Washington winter birding destinations.
+Birch Bay and Drayton Harbor are prominent destinations on the Aububon’s Great Washington State Birding Trail and are especially great for spotting waterfowl.

-Head out in the early morning or evening to Marine Park and Jorgensen Pier where many shades of waterfowl gather.
-You’ll be treated with close-ups of common and Barrow’s goldeneyes, harlequin ducks, dunlins, and grebes.
+Head out in the early morning or evening to Marine Park and Jorgensen Pier to spot common and Barrow’s goldeneyes, harlequin ducks, dunlins, and grebes.
 Catch the unmistakable yodel of common loons as you immerse yourself in the sounds and sights of the sea.
-Those with luck and patience may get a glimpse of a rare wintering long-tailed duck.
-Birdwatching also abounds on the other side of the bay at Seimahoo Park and further south at Birch Bay State Park.
+Birdwatching also abounds on the other side of the bay at Semiahmoo Park.

-From the shoreline, expand your trip up the Mount Baker Scenic Highway along the famously scenic Nooksack River.
-Bald eagles are drawn here between December and January feeding on salmon spawns with numbers rivaling that of the Skagit River.
-Drive to the end of the road for a glorious view of Mount Shuksan and Mount Baker, the imposing sentinels of the North Cascades.
+From the shoreline, expand your trip up the Mount Baker Scenic Highway along the Nooksack River.
+Bald eagles are drawn here between December and January, feeding on salmon with numbers rivaling that of the Skagit River.
+Drive to the end of the road for a glorious view of Mount Shuksan and Mount Baker.

-Though any time in winter is great for a visit, the annual Wings Over Water Northwest Birding Festival in March is the perfect occasion for a more tailored trip.
-Take advantage of the event’s cruises of Boundary Bay and Semiahmoo Bay, where professional naturalists points out offshore species and takes the guesswork out of bird watching.
+The annual Wings Over Water Northwest Birding Festival in March is the perfect occasion for a more tailored trip.
+Take advantage of the event’s cruises of Boundary Bay and Semiahmoo Bay, where professional naturalists point out offshore species and take the guesswork out of bird watching.

 About the Author